This statement is made on behalf of the Serocor Group in accordance with the Modern Slavery Act 2015.

 In addition, we comply with our statutory and regulatory compliance obligations by imposing resilient internal processes and procedures.

-Our supply chain includes the sourcing of candidates for supply into our clients across the UK and EMEA regions.
+Our supply chain includes the sourcing of candidates for supply into our clients across the UK, EMEA regions and internationally.
 Having a supply chain inevitably increases the potential risk of slavery and human trafficking, therefore the Serocor Group has a preferred supplier list in which suppliers are extensively reviewed and vetted before being allowed to become a supplier.
 Supply chain checks and reviews are conducted by our internal Legal, Compliance, Procurement and Sales teams.

 The Serocor Group expects suppliers to operate in an ethical, legally-compliant and professional manner and to promote the same high standards within their own supply chains, including maintaining appropriate policies and procedures to recognize, respect and protect the human rights of employees, temporary workers and contractors, suppliers and business partners.
 As part of a commitment to identify and address risks of modern slavery and human trafficking, we will continue to undertake due diligence to improve compliance throughout our supply chains.